romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which features are exclusively provided by GitHub Enterprise Cloud compared to the GitHub Free plan?
+Q: Which features are exclusively provided by GitHub Enterprise Cloud compared to the GitHub Free plan?
 <details><summary>Show the answer</summary><p>

 - **Ability to restrict email notifications to verified domains**